-- \$ Any boxing contest or exhibition governed by the provisions of Chapter 467 of the Nevada Revised Statutes (c) - \$ Live entertainment in a non-gaming facility with a maximum seating capacity of less than 200 (d)
+- Any boxing contest or exhibition governed by the provisions of Chapter 467 of the Nevada Revised Statutes (c) - Live entertainment in a non-gaming facility with a maximum seating capacity of less than 200 (d) - Live entertainment that is provided at a trade show (g)

-&lt;sup>1 Because the Federal Constitution represents the "floor" level of protections that can be afforded under the State Constitution (see S.O.C., Inc. v.
+Because the Federal Constitution represents the "floor" level of protections that can be afforded under the State Constitution (see S.O.C., Inc. v.
 Mirage Casino-Hotel, 117 Nev.
 403, 414 (2004)), Chapter 368A also imposes a direct tax upon expression protected under Article I, ¶ 7, of the Nevada Constitution.